 The Secret of Roan Inish

-A sweet, soothing movie steeped with Irish storytelling, The Secret of Roan Inish is a winner.
-The moody scenery shot in Donegal, Ireland might just have you booking tickets to this beautiful place!
+A sweet, soothing movie steeped in Irish storytelling, The Secret of Roan Inish is a winner.
+The moody scenery shot in Donegal, Ireland, might just have you booking tickets to this beautiful place!
 Years before, 10-year-old Fiona’s infant brother was lost when his cradle floated out to sea.
 After she is sent to live with her grandparents in a remote Irish coastal village, Fiona is convinced that Jaime is still alive.
 Her adventurous and determined spirit fuels her secret search to find her brother.

 The Sound of Music

 The Sound of Music has been transporting families to Salzburg, Austria since 1965.
 I can still remember the first time I visited Salzburg and couldn’t believe how recognizable scenes from the movie still were!
 The memorable music will have you singing Do-Re-Mi long after the credits roll!

 It feels slightly ridiculous to put a movie as well-known as Harry Potter on this list.
 In case you’ve missed it, there is a nondescript boy named Harry Potter who lives a downtrodden existence with his aunt, uncle, and bully of a cousin.
 On his 11th birthday, Harry learns he is a wizard when he’s accepted to Hogwarts School of Witchcraft and Wizardy!
 The movie has great shots from all over London and Great Britain.
 As with the books, the movies get progressively darker.
 Harry Potter and the Goblet of Fire, the 4th in the series, is the first with a PG-13 rating.